Variable Scope and Hoisting in JavaScript

 - Use

-to declare constants and promote immutability. - For objects and arrays, use methods that do not mutate the original data (e.g., spread operator,
+constto declare constants and promote immutability. - For objects and arrays, use methods that do not mutate the original data (e.g., spread operator,

 Exercises

-Exercise 1: Scoping with var
+Exercise 1: Scoping with var, let, and const

 Question: